NellowTCS/nellowtcs.github.io/_posts/2025-07-30-DriversEd-Auto-Progress-Bookmarklet.md

   - JavaScript
 ---

-# DriverEd Auto-Progress Script
+# DriversEd Auto-Progress Script

-This script helps automatically progress through pages on [drivered.com](https://drivered.com) by monitoring the "Next" button and clicking it as soon as the timer allows it.
+This script helps automatically progress through pages on [driversed.com](https://driversed.com) by monitoring the "Next" button and clicking it as soon as the timer allows it.

 There are three versions included: